 Let’s find out and take a look at whether artificial sweeteners are safe for your fertility.

-When it comes to added sugar, one of the biggest sources in the standard American diet is high-fructose corn syrup, which is commonly found in soda and juice drinks as well as ketchup, salad dressings, and other unexpected places.
-If you haven’t stumbled upon any of the work by Dr. Robert Lusting on evils of high-fructose corn syrup, make sure to check it out.
+When it comes to added sugar, one of the biggest sources in the standard American diet is high-fructose corn syrup, which is commonly found in soft drinks and fruit juices as well as ketchup, salad dressings, and other unexpected places.
+If you haven’t stumbled upon any of the work by Dr. Robert Lusting on the evils of high-fructose corn syrup, make sure to check it out.

 As we discussed in our post on carbohydrates and fertility, sugar is a simple carbohydrate that creates a quick and momentary spike in blood sugar and insulin levels.
 Over time, this pattern can lead to:

 And when it comes to your reproductive health, persistently elevated insulin levels have been associated with: